 Step 1: Contact Your State Rugby Organization

 - State Rugby Organizations (SROs) are responsible for the development of rugby across the country.
 These entities are great resources for starting teams in your area.
-Notify them that you are interested in starting a high school program.
+Notify them that you are interested in starting a youth or high school program.